PKU-YuanGroup/Video-Bench/README.md

 ### 🏗️ Evaluate your own model
 The code below is just a generalized framework for dataset evaluation, you will need to refine the model loading part according to your own model.
 Once the code execution is complete, you will find some JSON files named `./Chat_results/{dataset_name}.json`.

+**Step1: Chat with your own model to obtain conversation results.**
 ```python
 import argparse
 import os